tpyle/code-samples/samples/typescript/README.md

 ## Other Notes

 It seems that VSCode has a bug where it will show that function is defined multiple times.
-You can fix that by manually init-ing tsc using `tsc --init`.
+You can fix that by manually init-ing the workspace using `tsc --init`.